vancouverwill/php_algorithms/collections/symbolTables/BinarySearchTree.md

 DELETE                      O(log(n))
     Search for deleted key k
     1. If k has no children then just delete k's node from tree
-    2. If k has one child (unique child swaps with position previsouly held by k)
+    2. If k has one child (unique child swaps with position previously held by k)
     3. If k has 2 children +.
 Need to find k's predecessor l. get left child ptr, then right child ptr until no longer possible. swap k and l

 Examples